Artistic disputes, creative paranoia and reflections on a posthuman world, VHS Revival explores one of sci-fi’s most enduring wonders

 There is, of course, the theory that Deckard is actually a replicant himself, the addition of the unicorn dream and Gaff’s leaving of the unicorn origami proving hugely suggestive along with various other clues — many of them credible, others a little more tenuous.
 The unicorn dream is a beautiful, ethereal scene which seems completely at odds with Deckard’s cold fish persona.
 Is this a hint that Deckard has memory implants too, or is he merely schooled in supressing such emotions?

 Interviews with cast and crew members have shed no definitive light on the matter.
 Screenwriter Hampton Fancher has claimed that he wrote the character as a human, but wanted the film to have a degree of ambiguity, which the best art typically possesses, and Ford has gone on record as saying that he played the character as a human, something he and Scott have agreed on in the past.
 Scott has also suggested that Deckard is in fact a replicant, so it’s difficult to know what to think, which I’m sure is precisely the point.
-Ambiguous endings are always the most talked about and memorable, allowing audiences to ponder long after a film’s running time, to develop a story beyond what we’re presented with.
+Ambiguous endings are always the most talked about and memorable, allowing audiences to ponder events long after a film’s running time, to develop a story beyond what we’re presented with.
 Whether you believe Deckard is a replicant designed to identify and assassinate his own kind, or a barely human buoy just managing to stay afloat in a dead sea of emotional despondency, is besides the point.
-It’s the not knowing that’s essential to the film’s enduring power and Deckard’s fascinating relationship with the quietly complex and utterly tragic Racheal.
+It’s the not knowing that’s essential to the film’s enduring power and Deckard’s fascinating relationship with the quietly complex and utterly tragic Rachael.

 Blade Runner‘s human themes are timeless, but the film is also something of a speculative powerhouse in its depictions of a future society.
-The world we now find ourselves in is not too dissimilar from Scott’s decades-old critique on deregulated capitalism, which thanks to evolving technology has gone from strength to strength ever since ‘Reaganomics’ and corporate tax cuts precipitated globalisation and widened financial disparity.
+The world we now find ourselves in is not too dissimilar to Scott’s decades-old critique on the dehumanising extravagances of deregulated capitalism, which thanks to evolving technology has gone from strength to strength ever since ‘Reaganomics’ and corporate tax cuts precipitated globalisation and widened financial disparity.
 Today, we’re not exactly knee-deep in celestial colonies, and we’re still a million miles from a world in which artificial life roams undetected (though information phishing and increased surveillance might be considered today’s equivalent), but Scott’s vision of 21st century life is eerily accurate.
 If he’d set the movie fifty years later, who knows where we’d be.

 In the book, Deckard takes the ‘retiring’ jobs not because he’s forced into it, but because he wants to buy a synthetic animal to compete with his neighbours.
 The adapted screenplay doesn’t have time for such unabashed satire, but Dick’s paranoid outlook and tendency to draw comparisons between synthetic life and its corrupt human counterparts provides the movie’s thematic core.
 Dick is a hugely important figure in science fiction, influencing not only Scott, but a whole generation of writers and directors, including Terry Gilliam (Brazil) Richard Linklater (A Scanner Darkly), and even Stephen Spielberg (Minority Report).
-Dick may not have been the most stylish of writers, but conceptually he had very few peers.
+He may not have been the most stylish of writers, but conceptually he had very few peers.

 A notorious recluse during his twilight years, PKD would confine himself to his room for long periods, often disappearing for days on end, abandoning his family and returning home after week-long benders with fresh ideas that would consume him absolutely.
 His later books were based on a concept known as VALIS or Vast Active Living Intelligence System, the author’s gnostic vision of an extra-terrestrial God who enlightened him with a knowledge beyond humanity ― ideas explored in personal writings of biblical proportions.
 Dick spent years convincing himself that he was being monitored by the US government, a belief that would have him spiral into a personal vortex of often debilitating paranoia.
 Prone to fits of erratic behaviour, he once burnt an entire pile of manuscripts on his doorstep out of pure frustration.
 And no, he didn’t have them backed-up on disc.